Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Experiment

-\textbf{Effectiveness with different backbone structures.} To verify that our pretext task is free from the choice of backbones, we further explore leveraging the widely-adopted network as the backbone of the point cloud encoder.
-PointNet++~\cite{qi2017pointnet++} is a widely-used point cloud processing network, which is usually used in classification and segmentation.
-OGNet~\cite{zheng2020parameter} is a point cloud processing network used in person re-identification, which achieves a competitive result in point cloud classification.
-We apply the encoder of PointNet++~(and OGNet) to replace that of our encoder backbone.
-Then we compare the accuracy of the model trained from scratch and the pre-trained model.
-We carry out two experiments of classification and segmentation respectively and results are shown in Table~\ref{table:pointnet2}.
-The results show the accuracy of the pre-trained model surpasses the baseline, which verifies the versatility of our proposed method.
+\textbf{Compatibility with different backbone structures.} To verify that our pretext task is free from the choice of backbones, we further explore leveraging several widely-adopted architecture as the backbone of the point cloud encoder, such as PointNet++~\cite{qi2017pointnet++}, OGNet~\cite{zheng2020parameter}, PAConv~\cite{xu2021paconv}, Point Transformer~\cite{zhao2021point} and Point Cloud Transformer~\cite{guo2021pct}.
+We compare the accuracy of the model trained from scratch and initialized with the pre-trained model.
+We carry out experiments of classification respectively and results are shown in Tab.~\ref{table:pointnet2}.
+We observe consistent improvements with these backbones which verifies the generality of the proposed method.